Skip to main content

 Effective Logging

-• Use Console Logging: Utilize console.log() within your strategy to output messages, variable values, and status updates to the Gunbot console (and the main log file).
-This is invaluable for debugging, monitoring your strategy's decision-making process, and reviewing its performance.
+• Use Console Logging: Use console.log() to output messages, variable values, and status updates to the Gunbot console (and the main log file).
+This helps with debugging and monitoring decisions.

-• Custom Log Files: For more structured or extensive logging, you can write to your own log files using Node.js's fs module, as detailed in Add Your Own Logs to Custom Strategies.
+• Custom Log Files: For structured or extensive logging, write to your own log files using Node.js's fs module, as detailed in Add Your Own Logs to Custom Strategies.

 Asynchronous Operations